 Socially responsible investing: How to build a portfolio that matches your values

-The beauty of socially responsible investing is that it’s not a one-size-fits-all strategy; you get to choose the beliefs or values you’d like to uphold.
-SRI isn’t just about feeling good — many investors develop unique SRI strategies that move them towards their financial goals.
+SRI is not a one-size-fits-all strategy; you get to choose the beliefs or values you’d like to uphold.
+SRI isn’t just about feeling good — many investors develop unique SRI strategies that may help move them toward reaching their financial goals.

 Let’s look at the several types of socially responsible investments, the benefits and drawbacks of SRI, how it performs, and how to get started.